Let's Talk About Dinghies: Do You Need One? Should It Be Registered?

 Do you really need a dinghy?
 What kind of dinghy should you buy?
 Most importantly, does a dinghy need to be registered separately from your boat?
 There's really no downside to owning a dinghy aside from a bit of extra cost.

-Today we will dive into the world of these handy little boats and talk about the different types of dinghies available and the pros and cons of each type.
+Today this guide will dive into the world of these handy little boats and talk about the different types of dinghies available and the pros and cons of each type.

 Types of Dinghies